Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 Oil painting involves layering paint on a surface—there is an order to the way paint is layered.

-Oil painters build paint layers according to the fat over lean rule, by which the oil content of paint is gradually increased in each consecutive film of paint.
+Oil painters build paint layers according to the fat over lean rule.
+It describes how the oil content of paint is gradually increased in each consecutive film of paint.
 The top layers of the painting should dry more slowly than the previous and be more flexible.

 Fat layers of paint are oily, lean paint has been thinned with solvent.
 Layers with more oil in the mix should be painted on top of layers that are less oily.

-So an example of a layering process would be, starting your underpainting by adding a small amount of solvent such as turpentine to the paint, then when that has dried, add a mixture of 2 parts turpentine to 1 part linseed oil to the mix for your next layer.
-Then you can use a 1:1 mix of turpentine to linseed oil for the layer after that.
+So an example of a layering process would be, starting your underpainting by adding a small amount of solvent such as turpentine to the paint, then layering tube paint on top.

 Solvent dries by evaporation, so adding a small amount to your oil paint means that it will evaporate from the surface quickly, leaving a very thin and evenly dispersed layer of oil paint to cure.
 Oil rich layers will soak into the layers beneath.